christoperez10/christoperez10/README.md

 ###  Hola 👋 Soy Christopher Javier Perez

-## ingeniero en sistemas informaticos y programador fulstack
+## ingeniero en sistemas informaticos y programador fullstack

 <!--
 **christoperez10/christoperez10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.